 Best Multifactor Solution

 Products here provide enhanced security to end-users or devices by offering credentials for access to an authenticator or authentication server.
 Software and hardware that specializes in the biometric authentication of users is also included here.
 These solutions may use a tangible device (something you have) for authentication, and knowledge (something you know) for authentication.
-For biometrics, the solution provides identification and authentication using any of the following methods: finger/thumb print/retinal scan/voice recognition/hand/palm geometry/facial recognition.
+For biometrics, the solution provides identification and authentication using any of the following methods: finger/thumb print, retinal scan, voice recognition, hand/palm geometry or facial recognition.